ronaldpostma/brro-core/README.md

 # 1. File index
 1. `brro-core.php`
    - Main plugin file that includes other PHP files, enqueues scripts and styles, and handles plugin updates.
-   - Contains functions for loading scripts in Elementor editor, frontend inspector, and admin area.
+   - Contains functions for loading scripts in Elementor editor and admin area.
-   - Adds custom CSS for inspector mode and handles plugin update checks.
+   - Handles plugin update checks.
 2. `php/brro-core-settings.php`
 	- Handles the settings page for the plugin.
-	- Registers settings for various plugin functionalities like developer mode, Elementor breakpoints, and frontend inspector settings.
+	- Registers settings for various plugin functionalities like developer mode, breakpoints etc.
 3. `php/brro-core-admin.php`
 	- Manages admin-specific functionalities.
 	- Includes functions for customizing the admin menu order, disabling XML-RPC and comments, and adding custom CSS to the WordPress login page.